Terrorism in Davao City

 Multiple terrorist attacks have occurred in Davao City metropolitan area during the 20th and 21st centuries.
-Despite Davao City being consistently ranked as the safest city in the Philippines and one of the safest cities in Southeast Asia, its location in the turbulent Mindanao region has resulted in several terrorist attacks linked to ongoing jihadist insurgencies, as well as left-wing extremism, occurring within the city and in its surrounding areas.
+Despite Davao City being consistently ranked as the safest city in the Philippines and one of the safest cities in Southeast Asia, its location in the turbulent Mindanao region has resulted in several terrorist attacks linked to ongoing jihadist insurgencies, as well as left-wing extremism, occurring within the city and in its surrounding districts.
+As of early 2026, the majority of terrorist groups who had previously targeted Davao City have either been neutralized by the authorities or have declared ceasefires with the Philippine government.

 List of militant groups active in Davao City

 The following militant groups are alleged to have been involved in terrorist related incidents in Davao City and its surrounding areas: